aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 The SageMaker notebook instance should already have a github repo cloned into the home directory.

-Go to the IoT-ML-Workshop directory and open **Dataset_Preprocess.ipynb**.
-Run this notebook to generate the train and test datasets and then open **predictive-maintenance-xgboost.ipynb**.
+Go to amazon-sagemaker-predictive-maintenance-deployed-at-edge directory and open **Dataset_Preprocess.ipynb**.
+Run this notebook to generate the train and test datasets.

+Open **predictive-maintenance-xgboost.ipynb** and run this notebook to build and train your model.
 For a kernel, choose **conda python3**.

+**Remember to change default S3 bucket name to your bucket name (as a string in quotes) in the code cell where the Markdown prompts for a bucket.
+This is where your training, test and validation data will be stored, as well as your trained model artifacts.**

 To build and train a machine learning model using Amazon SageMaker for predictive maintenance, execute each code cell and read through the text in the Markdown.

-**Remember** to enter your bucket name (as a string in quotes) in the code cell where the Markdown prompts for a bucket.
-This is where your training, test and validation data will be stored, as well as your trained model artifacts.

 Note: Ignore the warning you receive when you get the Docker image in the "get_image_uri_" command.